Altitude sickness while traveling in South America

 You can use Paracetamol against a small headache (aspirine has usually more side-effects, but can be used if you prever).
 If the headache is too strong for Paracetamol, than you have to descend and/or find medical attencion.

-Avoid eating meat just before you go to higher altitude, especially when you don´t know how you will react on this.
-It takes your stomach more energy to digest meat at higher altitude, which gives a bigger change of getting problems with your stomach.
+Avoid eating meat (or even dining heavily) just before you go to higher altitude, especially when you don´t know how you will react on this.
+It takes your stomach more energy to digest meat at higher altitude, which leaves your body with less energy for getting used to the higher altitude.

 Be more careful with alcohol, the effect is stronger on higher altitude, it also dehydrates and has invluences on your capability in making decisions.